Pharmacological and Biological Approaches to Clinical and Health Psychology

 - Lecture handouts

-- Syllabus with selected readings
+- Syllabus with selected readings (book chapters and journal articles)

 - R.H.
 Ettinger (2017).
 Psychopharmacology: Second Edition.
 Routledge Taylor & Francis Group / Psychology Press.
 ISBN-13: 9781138833081